stepchowfun/proofs/CONTRIBUTING.md

 ### Case

-**Rule:** Things which are statically known to be types should be named with `UpperCamelCase`.
+**Rule:** Things which are statically known to be types should be named with `UpperCamelCase` (Lean or Rocq) or lowercase Greek letters like `α` (Lean only).
 This extends to types with parameters or indices (or both), and it also extends to functions which are statically known to return types (e.g., a predicate that returns a proposition).
-Type classes, sections, namespaces (Lean), modules (Rocq), functors (Rocq), and module types (Rocq) should also be named with `UpperCamelCase`.
+Type classes, sections, namespaces (Lean), modules (Rocq), functors (Rocq), and module types (Rocq) should also be named with `UpperCamelCase` (Lean or Rocq) or lowercase Greek letters like `α` (Lean only).
 Everything else should be in `snake_case`, including file and directory names.

 ### Comments